Fake projective planes

-The relevant numerical values are given below, where $\mu$ is the expression $2^{-2d}\zeta_k(-1)L_{\ell|k}(-2).$ 3mm
+The relevant numerical values are given below, where $\mu$ is the expression $2^{-2d}\zeta_k(-1)L_{\ell|k}(-2).$ 1mm

-\ni{\bf 8.3 Remark} The second table above lists zeta function values $\zeta_k(-1)$ and $L$-function values $L_{\ell|k}(-2)$.
-This is achieved with the help of PARI/GP and the functional equation
+\ni{\bf 8.3 Remark} The second table above lists the values of $\zeta_k(-1)$ and $L_{\ell|k}(-2)$.
+These were obtained with the help of PARI/GP and the functional equations

-The values can also be obtained from Magma and functional equations.
-Both of the computer softwares give us precision up to more than 25 decimal places.
+The values have been rechecked using MAGMA.
+The latter software gives us precision up to more than 40 decimal places.
 On the other hand, we know from a result of Siegel [Si] that both $\zeta_k(-1)$ and $L_{\ell|k}(-2)$ are rational numbers.
 Furthermore, the denominator of $\zeta_k(-1)$ can be effectively estimated as explained in [Si].
 Similar estimates for $L_{\ell|k}(-2)$ are given in [Ts].
 In this way, we know that the values listed in the above table are exact.
-Alternatively, the values can also be obtained from the exact formulae in [Si] and [Ts], but the computations are quite tedious.
+Alternatively, the values can also be obtained from the formulae in [Si] and [Ts], but the computations are quite tedious.

 2mm